Fire Fighting Foam (PFAS) Investigation

 Between 23-25 November 2016, Defence hosted community ‘walk in’ consultation sessions at RAAF Bases Tindal and Darwin and at Robertson Barracks to provide further information to interested community members about the response of PFAS contamination at and from Defence sites.

-A second round of community consultation sessions was held on 22 March in Darwin and a session is scheduled for Katherine on 12 April 2017.
+A second round of community consultation sessions were held on 22 March in Darwin and Katherine on 12 April 2017.

-Further information about the Defence National PFAS environmental investigation program can be found on the Defence website and via the Defence national hotline: 1800 365 414.
+Further information about the Defence National PFAS environmental investigation program, including the Northern Territory Investigation sites, can be found on the Defence website and via the Defence national hotline: 1800 365 414.

 New FSANZ Health Based Guidance Values

 Food Standards Australia New Zealand (FSANZ) was contracted by the Australian Department of Health in June 2016 to develop new national health based guidance values for PFAS to replace the interim Environmental Health Standing Committee guidelines released on 16 June 2016.
 FSANZ has provided the Commonwealth with a PFAS hazard assessment report (the FSANZ PFAS Report), which details the development of Tolerable Daily Intake (TDI) values for PFAS.
 This report forms the basis of the new Commonwealth guidelines.